jooray/bch-yours-offload/README.md

 Script can be used to periodically transfer BCH out of a single address (key).
 My use-case is transferring money out of my yours.org wallet, leaving some in the wallet for tips and purchases.
+Please note that it is specifically made for a use-case of small UTXOs, if there is one UTXO with $5 and you want to leave $1, it will not send $4 out of the wallet, but if a new transaction worth $1 comes in, the whole $5 will be sent (or a dollar, depending on randomness).
+So this is really for consolidating many extremely small UTXOs to one larger transaction.

 It might be useful if you want to learn how to create transactions from UTXOs, if you only have key/address